-Problem Solution If the NMC's Status LED is green, try to ping another node on the same network segment as the NMC.
-If that does not work, it is not a problem with the NMC.
-If the Status LED is not green, or if the ping test succeeds, perform the following checks: Verify that the NMC is properly seated in the UPS.
-Unable to ping the NMC Verify all network connections.
-Verify the IP addresses of the NMC and the NMS.
-If the NMS is on a different physical network (or subnetwork) from the NMC, verify the IP address of the default gateway (or router).
-Verify the number of subnet bits for the NMC's subnet mask.
+Problem Solution If the NMC's status LED is green and the link LED is flashing, try to ping another node on the same network segment as the NMC.
+If that does not work, try the following: Verify if the TCP/IP setting configuration of the NMC is set manually or obtained through DHCP or BOOTP.
+Verify the number of the subnet bits set for the NMC's subnet mask.
+Check any VLAN, firewall, or proxy configurations.
+Limphia to ming the NIMO Check the NMC status and system info through the local serial interface.
+Unable to ping the NMC If the NMC's status LED is not solid green and/or the link LED is not flashing, perform the following checks: Verify that the NMC is properly seated in the UPS.
+Check that the Ethernet cable is connected securely to your network and the NMC.
+If there is an issue with the Ethernet cable, try a second cable.
+Verify the network device (switch) port the NMC is connected to is not disabled, or the port speed is set incorrectly.
+Check that your network DHCP or BOOTP server is active.
 Cannot allocate the communications port through a terminal program Before you can use a terminal program to configure the NMC, you must shut down any application, service, or program using the communications port.
-Cannot access the command line interface through a serial connection Make sure that you did not change the baud rate.
-Try 2400, 9600, 19200, or 38400.
+Verify that the NMC LEDs are illuminated and the NMC is powered on.
+Cannot access the Make sure that you did not change the baud rate.
+Try 2400, 9600, 19200, or 38400. command line interface Check your PC's COM port configuration through a serial connection Make sure the port is not already in use.
+Verify that the serial cable is firmly attached to the NMC and PC.
+Verify that the cable part number being used is compatible.
+Verify that SCROLL LOCK is not disabled on your keyboard.
 Cannot access the command line interface Make sure you are using the correct access method, Telnet or Secure SHell (SSH).
-An Administrator can enable these access methods.
-By default, Telnet is disabled, and SSH is enabled.
-SSH and Telnet can be enabled/disabled independently. remotely For SSH, the NMC may be creating a host key.
+An Administrator can enable these access methods. remotely For SSH, the NMC may be creating a host key.
 The NMC can take up to one minute to create the host key, and SSH is inaccessible for that time.

-Verify that HTTP or HTTPS access is enabled.
+Problem Solution Verify that HTTP or HTTPS access is enabled and configured correctly.
 Make sure you are specifying the correct URL - one that is consistent with the security system used by the NMC.
 SSL requires https, not http, at the beginning of the URL.
-Cannot access the user Verify that you can ping the NMC. interface (UI) Verify that you are using a Web browser supported for the NMC.
+Verify that you can ping the NMC.
+Cannot access the user interface (UI) Verify that you are using a Web browser supported for the NMC.
+See "APC Worldwide Customer Support". interface (OI) If the NMC has just restarted and SSL security is being set up, the NMC may be generating a server certificate.
+The NMC can take up to one minute to create this certificate, and the SSL server is not available during that time.
+If the problem persists, visit the Knowledge Base or contact customer support.
 See "APC Worldwide Customer Support".
-If the NMC has just restarted and SSL security is being set up, the NMC may be generating a server certificate.
-The NMC can take up to one minute to create this certificate, and the SSL server is not available during that time.